(FOR B2B PROGRAM MANAGERS)

 Before choosing which types of mentors to recruit, listen to both your mentees’ and company’s needs.
 Sending assessment surveys is one way to get the insight you need, and we also invite you to speak directly to your employees to have a solid sense of their most pressing needs.
 Use past exit interviews to see the gaps in talent experience and learning & development.
 You can bridge those gaps by providing opportunities for growth through this new digital mentorship initiative.

-In your manager portal, you have access to the Mentee Assessment Survey, which you can send to all mentees prior to building your program.
-This survey is designed to collect both quantitative and qualitative data around the needs of mentees.
+Consider sending a Mentee Assessment Survey, which you can send to all mentees prior to building your program.
+This kind of survey is designed to collect both quantitative and qualitative data around the needs of mentees.
 Some areas that mentees will be looking to develop are: strategic thinking, planning, communication, networking, public speaking, and the ability to adapt.
 With mentee’s answers, you will be able to clearly see the areas in which they want to improve, and thus recruit mentors that have these skills and qualities.

 On the other end of the equation, it is important to listen to mentee’s expectations of a program.
 It should be made clear that participation does not have any guaranteed outcomes.
 For example, participating is not a guaranteed path to promotion!